purna135/Plant-Disease-Detection/README.md

 * Install all the dependencies using below command `pip install -r requirements.txt`
 * Run the Flask app `python app.py`
-* You can also use downloaded file in `Model` Section and play with it using Jupyter Notebook.
+* You can also use downloaded notebook in `models` folder and play with it using Jupyter Notebook.

 ## 🧪Testing Images